atifcppprogrammer/advent-of-golang/.github/DEVELOPMENT_SETUP.md

 ### `setup`
-This target sets up the git hooks provided in the `.git-hooks` directory and makes all the shell scripts present contained in the `scripts` directory executable.
+This target sets up the git hooks provided in the `.git-hooks` directory and makes all the shell scripts present in the `scripts` directory executable.
 Omitting `setup` and just running `make` as in "Requirements and Initial Setup" section above 👆, results in the same behaviour.
 ```
 make setup
 ```

 ### `init`
 This target creates a [Go module](https://go.dev/blog/using-go-modules) for a single puzzle's solution.
-Supposing we are attempting to solve the ["Calorie Counting"](https://adventofcode.com/2022/day/1) which is the puzzle for day 1 of the year 2022.
+Suppose we are attempting to solve the ["Calorie Counting"](https://adventofcode.com/2022/day/1) which is the puzzle for day 1 of the year 2022.
 The following command will create said Go module with some starter code, and include it in the `go.work` file.
 ```